PETERSON FIELD GUIDE TO MOTHS OF NORTHEASTERN NORTH AMERICA

 Covering nearly 1500 species, illustrated by close to 2000 colour photographs, this book helps identify moths as they are found in their natural resting positions.
 Most macromoth species accounts include maps (guided by ecoregions) to depict ranges, flight periods are represented visually for quick reference, and of course, the plates utilize the Peterson identification system of arrows to highlight key features for confirming the ID of a species.
 The book covers the northeastern part of North America, from New Brunswick to Virginia, Missouri to Minnesota, but can still be useful in other parts of the continent.

-The book is AVAILABLE NOW, and retails for US$29.
-It is currently available at many bookstores and most online retailers, or you can order a signed copy from me (see top of page).
+The book is AVAILABLE NOW, and retails for about US$21 / CA$32.
+It is currently available at many bookstores and most online retailers.

 The image below is representative of the plates in the printed guide.

 PETERSON FIELD GUIDE TO MOTHS OF SOUTHEASTERN NORTH AMERICA

 This new volume covers the southeastern part of the continent, from North Carolina to Florida, Oklahoma to central Texas, and covers about 1820 species.
 Like its predecessor, it treats moths in their natural resting positions for easier identification of live specimens.
 About two-thirds of the species accounts are accompanied by range maps, including some groups that had none in the first book.
 The guide includes numerous regional specialties of southern Florida and Texas.

 The book is AVAILABLE MARCH 13, 2018, and retails for about US$29 / CA$37.

 COMING SOON – BUY LINKS FOR SIGNED COPIES!